The Creative Class: A Key to Rural Growth

 Second, the analysts screened out as many occupations as possible that typically require high levels of creativity (such as schoolteachers, judges, and medical doctors) but whose numbers are proportional to the residential population they serve.
 These refinements resulted in an estimated creative class share of the workforce of 21 percent in 1990 (23 percent in metro areas and 14 percent in nonmetro areas), a much smaller share than the 30 percent found using Florida’s original measure.
 While by no means perfect, the amended measure is closer than Florida’s original measure to the conceptual meaning of creative class.
 Using Florida’s original measure, 1990-2004 job growth in nonmetro creative class counties was 30 percent, much lower than the 44 percent found using the revised measure.

-Creative Class County Codes , USDA, Economic Research Service, December 2016
+Creative Class County Codes , by Tim Wojan, USDA, Economic Research Service, June 2018